Crassula ericoides Haw.

 Crassula ericoides subsp. ericoides, Crassula furcata, Crassula jacobseniana, Creusa ericoides

-Crassula ericoides is a spreading perennial shrub up to 10 inches (25 cm) high, often much-branched towards the apex.
-Leaves are green, ovate or ovate-lanceolate, up to 0.16 inch (4 mm) long and 0.08 inch (2 mm) wide.
+Crassula ericoides is a spreading succulent shrub that grows up to 10 inches (25 cm) tall, often much-branched towards the apex.
+Leaves are green, ovate or ovate-lanceolate, up to 0.2 inch (0.5 cm) long and 0.1 inch 0.2 cm) wide.
 Flowers are white and star-shaped.

 How to Grow and Care